-The Company sponsors a number of pension plans for employees world-wide.
-As per December 31, 2022, the major defined benefit plans include the United Kingdom, Germany, Hong Kong, and Japan.
-These plans are funded through separate pension funds which are governed by independent boards and are subject to supervision of the local regulatory authorities.
-In addition to these major plans there are various relatively insignificant defined benefit and defined contribution plans for employees located in- and outside the Netherlands.
+The Company sponsors a number of pension plans for employees worldwide, of which the main defined benefit plan relates to the United Kingdom.
+These world-wide plans are funded through separate pension funds which are governed by independent boards and are subject to supervision of the local regulatory authorities.
+In addition to these plans there are various relatively insignificant defined benefit and defined contribution plans for employees located in- and outside the Netherlands.
+All major KLM pension plans in the Netherlands qualify as a defined contribution scheme (collective defined contribution).
+In 2023 no KLM Group pension plans have been derecognised.

-Developments 2022
+Developments 2023